-Four Primary Concerns for Prospective Online/Distance Students
+Distance Learning/Distance Education: Four Primary Concerns of Prospective Students

 I was about to begin study at a non-traditional institution of higher learning.
 I had obtained both my bachelor’s and my master’s degrees at major U. S. universities, and I’d never heard of or known anyone who had gotten a degree through distance education.
 I was serving on the faculty of a major research institution, and I was terrified.